disablecamera/disablecamera.github.io/index.md

 Go back to the Permanently Disable Camera app.
 It may prompt you to disable the camera again, in which case you should do so.
 Then, you should see a message saying that the camera is permanently disabled.
+Once you see this message, the app will also restrict your permissions so that you may not add other users and so that you may not use the settings option to factory reset the device (since both of these could be used to re-enable the camera).

 If you try to uninstall the app, it will direct you to the device administrators page, which will not let you revoke permissions for the Permanently Disable Camera app.

 ## 6. Add back all accounts to your Android device